max-van-leeuwen/Three.js-Particles/README.md

 # Three.js-Particles
-Rendering particles ✨ in Three.js
+✨ Rendering particles in Three.js ✨

-- Getting a particle's lifetime is tricky in Three.js, but it's essential for effects like fade-out, scale-in, etc.
+This example shows how get each particle's age in shader, using the page's 'elapsed time' in combination with their spawn time attribute.

-- This example shows how you can pass the page's 'elapsed time' into the particle material, to be used in combination with each particle's own 'spawn time' attribute in shader.
+Made for my [links page](https://links.maxvanleeuwen.com).<br>

-Example is live at [particles.maxvanleeuwen.com](https://particles.maxvanleeuwen.com)!
+And this repo is live at [particles.maxvanleeuwen.com](https://particles.maxvanleeuwen.com)!

-Hope this is helpful :)
+Feel free to use for your projects :)